 - blood pressure medications and antidepressants

-- using alcohol or drugs at the same time as blood pressure medications
+- alcohol or drug use while taking blood pressure medications

-The most common symptoms are dizziness and lightheadedness upon standing up.
+The most common symptoms of orthostatic hypotension are dizziness and lightheadedness upon standing up.
 The symptoms will usually go away upon sitting or lying down.

 Other common symptoms include:

 - blurred vision

 Less common symptoms, according to American Family Physician, can include: